opengisch/QField-docs/documentation/how-to/pg-service.en.md

 ---
-title: PostGIS service
+title: PostgreSQL Databases
 tx_slug: documentation_how-to_pg-service
 ---
-# Working with PostGIS
+# Working with PostgreSQL

-## PostGIS in QField
+## PostgreSQL in QField

 Working with databases can be much easier when working in a multi-user environment or when working in a variety of projects that require more complex data structures.
 With QField you can easily work within a database but there are a few steps that need to be taken before the smoothless fieldwork can begin.
 This page goes through the different options and gives step-by-step instructions on how this can be achieved.

-## Connection to PostGIS in QGIS
+## Connection to PostgreSQL in QGIS

 In QGIS there are two options in which you can connect to your database.

-1. **Direct Connection:** When connecting to a PostGIS database, you can store all information including the credentials inside the QGIS Project directly.
+1. **Direct Connection:** When connecting to a PostgreSQL database, you can store all information including the credentials inside the QGIS Project directly.
-2. **Using a PG Service File:** Using a service file that holds the connection parameters to all your databases as a an individual service name.
+2. **Using a PG Service File:** Using a service file that holds the connection parameters to all your databases as an individual service name.
 Independently on working with our without QFieldCloud, we highly recommend to make use of this option due to data safety.

 ### Direct Connection using Simple Authentication

-You can create a PostGIS connection directly inside QGIS.
+You can create a PostgreSQL connection directly inside QGIS.
 **NOTE:** We do not recommend this option due to data safety reasons.
 It is not safe to store your database credentials in the QGIS Project File.

 !!!
 Workflow

-    1. In your Browser right-click on the *PostGIS Elephant* > *New Connection*
+    1. In your Browser right-click on the *PostgreSQL Elephant* > *New Connection*
     2. In the window give your connection a name and add the service information in the dialogue (host, dbname, port, SSL mode)
     3. In the "Authentication section", add a new *Authentication* if you have not yet connected to your database and saved the credentials.
     4. Test the connection and when successful click ok.